Abdul-Sayed/Social-Security-App/README.md

 ionic serve
 ```

-This should deploy the an instance of the app running locally at:
+This should deploy an instance of the app running locally at:

 ```
 http://localhost:8100/